gkatrasnik/battleships-game/README.md

 User places 6 ships.
 Preview of ship is displayed on hover.\
 When all ships are placed, user plays against computer.\
 Computer moves are random.\
-When game is over, score is updated, and user can play again.
+When game is over, score is updated, and user can play again.\
+Ships can touch each other and can be placed along borders.